aws-samples/aws-edge-native-nomad/README.md

 | `/infrastructure/trust_anchor/arn`                | the ARN of the trust anchor used with IAM Role Anywhere         |

 ### Connect an edge device to the cloud
-Please note that currently this provisioning script has only been tested on a Raspberry Pi 4 installed with Rasberry Pi OS Lite (64-bit).
-If you have a different target you can modify the ansible scripts to meet your needs.
+Please note that currently this provisioning script has only been tested on a Raspberry Pi 4 installed with Raspberry Pi OS Lite (64-bit).
+If you have a different target you can modify the Ansible scripts to meet your needs.

 From the root of this git repository, please run: